7.4. What are Higher Order Functions?ΒΆ

 Out[3]: 5.3782499999999995

-are examples of higher order
+The functions map, filter and reduce are examples of higher order

 functions, as they take functions as arguments.
 Another example of a built-in

-Python function that is higher-order is the max
+Python function that is higher-order is the max function, as it can take a

-function as an argument (as illustrated in the last chapter).
+key function as an argument (as illustrated in the last chapter).

 Using higher-order functions allows us to generalize higher level patterns.
 For

-example, we can replace many of the for
+example, we can replace many of the for loops found in imperative Python

-code with some combination of map
+code with some combination of map, filter and reduce.

 Note